1860 Stock Certificate

 Graham hoped that this proposal would appease the western counties' demand for a through railroad while routing it eastward to provide the Raleigh & Gaston Railroad with badly needed traffic.
 On the other hand, his suggestion offered nothing to the seaports, it would only feed traffic to Virginia and South Carolina.
 For this reason, the easterners found it barely more palatable than the Danville Connection, as it was called, contained in Ellis's bill.

-For a time, it looked like the Danville Connection might prevail, given its seeming justice to the west and the fact that no State money was required.
+For a time, it looked like the Danville Connection might prevail, given its seeming justice to the west and the fact that no state money was required.
 Western Whigs, moreover, threatened to disrupt their party if their eastern colleagues did not support the measure.
 At this point a compromise was worked out by representatives of both regions, including Rufus Barringer of Cabarrus County and William S. Ashe of New Hanover County.
 This compromise included much of the Graham plan but a saving benefit for Wilmington and its railroad.

 The new bill would charter a North Carolina Railroad running from Charlotte through Salisbury to Raleigh, as Governor Graham proposed, but then proceeding onward to Goldsborough, where it would connect with the Wilmington & Raleigh Railroad.
 The proposal was calculated to defeat the Danville Connection by attracting eastern support for what was still largely a western railroad, but now with eastern connections.
 The only region to lose by this arrangement would be the region around Danville, VA.
-This proposal was estimated to cost $3 million, of this, the state should pay two-thirds, once a million dollars in stock had been pledged privately.
+This proposal was estimated to cost $3 million, and of this, the state should pay two-thirds, once a million dollars in stock had been pledged privately.

 This compromise was ultimately approved, and the North Carolina Railroad was chartered on January 25, 1849 with a very close vote in the NC Senate.
 Raising the one million dollars of private investment proved to be a monumental effort, but it was finally achieved.
 The books were opened for thirty days in twenty-three (23) towns around the state, both near and far from the propose route.
 Stock subscriptions would be for shares costing $100 each, of which $5 had to be paid immediately.
 As soon as the full 10,000 shares were subscribed and the $5 per share paid in, the company was authorized to organize formally.